 Old Town, Rhodes

 Entering through the gates of Rhodes’ Old Town is a little like stepping back in time.
-Europe’s oldest inhabited medieval town is a delightful melting pot of winding streets, gothic and Byzantine churches, Crusader-era castles, Ottoman mosques, and elegant mansions.
+Visiting Europe’s oldest inhabited medieval town is one of the best things to do in Greece as it is a delightful melting pot of winding streets, gothic and Byzantine churches, Crusader-era castles, Ottoman mosques, and elegant mansions.

 A visit to Rhodes’ Old Town should start with a visit to the main thoroughfare, Street of the Knights, and take in the Palace of the Grand Master of the Knights, the old Clock Tower, and Ippokratous (Hippocrates) Square; the latter being a lovely location for a romantic aperitif as the light begins to fade.